MicrosoftDocs/power-automate-docs/articles/desktop-flows/inspect-ui-elements.md

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_Attributes.png" alt-text="Check UI element attributes":::

-Moreover, you can capture the selected UI element and store it in the UI element repository of the desktop flow by selecting **Add UI element** on the top of the tool.
+You can capture the selected UI element and store it in the UI element repository of the desktop flow by selecting **Add UI element** on the top of the tool.
 This UI element can then be used in a UI automation or browser automation action respectively, depending on its type (desktop or web UI element).

 :::image type="content" source="media/Inspect UI Elements/InspectUIElements_Addtoflow.png" alt-text="Add UI element to flow":::